(identifier? obj)- procedure

 R6RS, but the procedure was not actually made part of any library.

-Since it is part of the operation of free-identifier=?
+Since it is part of the operation of free-identifier=? and is

-needed to implement the small language’s cond-expand
+needed to implement the small language’s cond-expand, it is

 provided here.